cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 <div>
 Skip this step if either side has no remaining ships in the System.

+The sequence goes as follows:

-Else, the attacker may announce a retreat (see below).
-Then the defender may choose to immediately conduct a retreat.
-If the defender does not retreat, the attacker may conduct the announced retreat.
+- The attacker may announce a retreat (see below).
+- The defender may choose to immediately conduct a retreat, cancelling the one announced by the attacker if any.
+- If the defender does not retreat, the attacker may conduct the announced retreat.

 In order to conduct (or announce) a retreat, a player must choose a destination system adjacent to the system of the Space Battle that does not contain enemy ships.
-When conducting the retreat, the player must move her fleet to the chosen system and place a Command Counter from her reinforcements in it.
+When conducting the retreat, the player must move her fleet (which can pick up units with the *Space Cargo* trait like [Fighters](#Fighter), but not other units) to the chosen system and activate it from reinforcements.
-During this movement, ships with the [Capacity](#Capacity_unitAbility) ability may pick up units with the **Space Cargo** trait (like Fighters) but not other units.
-Ships that may not perform this movement are considered destroyed by the other player.
+Ships that may not perform this movement are considered destroyed by the other player instead.

-***Exception:*** *If the* **system of the Space Battle is activated** *by the player, and the* **destination system is not** *(see figure below), the player must spend a Command Counter from Strategy Allocation to retreat.*
+**Extra Cost:** If the **system of the Space Battle is activated** by the player, and the **destination system is not** (see figure below), then the player must spend a Command Counter from Strategy Allocation to retreat.
+If she cannot pay, she may not announce or conduct that retreat.
 </div>

 <div>